X-Calibre/MasjidPi/README.md

 ---

-# About this project
+# About this Project

-This project has a unique story.
+MasjidPi has a unique story.

-MasjidPi is being developed by someone with **no prior software development experience**.
+It is being developed by someone with **no prior software development experience**.
 Every line of code has been written through an iterative collaboration with AI, while the project vision, feature decisions, testing, and overall direction remain human-driven.

-Rather than using AI to generate an application in one step, every feature is designed, implemented, tested and refined through many small iterations.
+Rather than asking AI to generate an application in one step, every feature is designed, implemented, tested, refined and documented through many small iterations.

-The goal is not only to build a reliable Raspberry Pi streaming appliance, but also to demonstrate how AI can help people learn software engineering through practical, real-world projects.
+The goal is not only to build a useful piece of software, but also to demonstrate that modern AI tools can empower people without formal programming backgrounds to create high-quality open-source software through curiosity, persistence and careful testing.

-If the project inspires someone else to learn software development, then it has already been a success.
+If this project inspires someone else to begin learning software development, then it has already been a success.

 ---